cmu-db/15721-s24-ee1/proposal/presentation.md

 ![bg right:50% 80%](./images/bufferpool.png)

 Need to spill the data to local disk.
+This will be done after the first operators are implemented.

 * Can potentially rip out the [`memory_pool`](https://docs.rs/datafusion/latest/datafusion/execution/memory_pool/index.html)